elfshaker/elfshaker/docs/contributors/contributing.md

 Contributions are welcome and appreciated.
 Any work you submit is considered to be under the Apache 2.0 software license (see [LICENSE](../../LICENSE)), unless otherwise stated.

-Please make sure to go though the following steps before you open a pull request.
+Please make sure to go through the following steps before you open a pull request that edits the source code.

 ## Building